Issue: Tax Policy

 - Charitable giving accounts for more than one-third of museums’ operating funds.

-- The CARES Act established a limited and temporary deduction for non-itemizers at the start of the pandemic.
-After having declined in 2019, charitable giving increased following its enactment and dropped after it expired.
+- The CARES Act of 2020 established a limited and temporary deduction for non-itemizers.
+Charitable giving subsequently increased, but dropped after it expired.

-- A universal charitable deduction democratizes giving by incentivizing all taxpayers to contribute, regardless of income.
+- A deduction for non-itemizers democratizes charity by incentivizing all taxpayers to contribute, regardless of income.

 Status

 - Bipartisan bills have been introduced in both the House and the Senate to renew and expand the universal charitable deduction.
-They are modeled on H.R.
-1704 and S. 618 in the last Congress, which temporarily renewed the deduction and expanded it to over $4,000 for individuals and over $8,000 for couples.
+They would temporarily renew the deduction and expand it to nearly $5,000 for individuals and $10,000 for couples.

 - Senators who wish to cosponsor should contact the offices of James Lankford (R-OK) or Chris Coons (D-DE).
-Representatives should contact the office of Blake Moore (R-UT) or Danny Davis (D-IL).
+Representatives should contact the offices of Blake Moore (R-UT) or Danny Davis (D-IL).

 Facts and Figures

-More information on how the giving increased while the “universal charitable deduction” was in effect, and dropped when it expired, is available is available here with a detailed one-pager here.
+More information on how giving increased while the temporary deduction was in effect, and dropped when it expired, is available here.

 Supporting Letters and Testimony